Aluminium cans

 Building materials such as timber, corrugated iron and gib, as well as fittings, fixtures, bathroom and kitchen units, lights, windows, doors, hardware and tools in good condition can all be donated to The Junction on Colson Road.

-Alternatively contact Building Traders or Revive Building Recyclers to arrange an on-site quote, or drop off of used items.
+Alternatively contact Building Traders or Revive Building Recyclers to arrange an on-site quote, or drop off used items.
 Items can also be donated via the Taranaki Recycled Building Materials Facebook Group, Freecycle New Plymouth, or Permaculture in Taranaki Facebook Group.

 Building Traders - (06) 757 9214 or 027 523 8006